 5. Provide Links to Your LinkedIn, GitHub Accounts or Social Media Profiles

 If you decide to avoid showing your profile to the employer, be sure he will still try to find it on the Web.
 This experience is widely met today as a page in the social network can tell more than a piece of paper with some job experience.
 That means that you should adjust your online portfolio to the requirements of the position you look for and provide direct links to prevent unpredictable conclusions.

 GiTHub links are of the utmost importance as they usually contain code examples.
 Provided links should lead directly to the projects.
-Even if the completed projects are simple and that impressive, at least they prove that you can write code or create design.
+Even if the completed projects are simple and that impressive.
+At least they prove that you can write code or create a design.

 No matter how insignificant the award or achievement was it is necessary to mention it.
 Highlight your professional achievements as they confirm your expertise level in one or another sphere.

 The average resume should be between 2 and 4 pages.
 Naturally, people with years of experience on short-term works might have longer resumes and university graduates can possess shorter ones.
-A person can read carefully up to four pages and then he will glaze over, so experience that you had over ten years ago can be omitted or just listed.
+A person can read carefully up to four pages and then he will glaze over.
+So the experience that you had over ten years ago can be omitted or just listed.

 Unfortunately, many resumes submitted to the potential employers are far from being impressive.
 That happens because IT professionals simply do not know how to make it look convincing.

 Having analyzed many resumes experts offer the most common mistakes made in IT resumes and tips on how to make them win an interview.